cs444-defectives/nachos/vm/README.md

 # Nachos 3

+## Regrading

+Please regrade the 'bogus' tests that cause us to run out of memory.
+We have also fixed exec so that the first argument isn't automatically set to the executable name in the kernel; we have moved that responsibility to the shell (and of course user programs that call Exec with args).

+## Implementation outline

-Outline of virtual memory implementation
+### Virtual memory implementation

-- When we first start a userprogram, we allocate however many disk sectors are required for the program by and record the allocations in a disk sector bitmap
+- When we first start a userprogram, we allocate however many disk sectors are required for the program and record the allocations in a disk sector bitmap
 - We have a `sectorTable` array that translates a thread's virtual pages to disk sectors (this